 WordPress Featured Image Size

-The best size for your WordPress featured images will vary based on your theme layout and your own personal preference.
-Your theme’s specific layout might default to WordPress’ featured image dimensions, or have their own dimensions.
-In most cases, it’s possible to change your featured image size to your liking.
+Also, your theme’s specific layout might default to WordPress’ featured image dimensions or have their own dimensions.
+In most cases it’s possible to change your featured image size to your liking.

 How to Change Featured Image Size in WordPress

 Altering the look of your featured images is a major change to the appearance of your site, so let’s take the process set-by-step.
 We also recommend testing these modifications on a WordPress staging site to hide any formatting errors from the public until you take your changes live.